maheshgadge/intercom/README.md

 # intercom

-I have used vanilla javascript to calculate teh distance between customers and office.
-I have used Jasmine as testing framework to write  unit tests.
+I have used vanilla javascript to calculate the distance between customers and office.
+I have used JasmineJS as testing framework to write  unit tests.

 Results:  https://maheshgadge.github.io/intercom/